hexedtech/codemp-nvim/README.md

 This is the reference codemp [neovim](https://neovim.io) plugin maintained by [hexedtech](https://hexed.technology)

 # installation
-Currently only [lazy.nvim](https://github.com/folke/lazy.nvim) is supported, but codemp should work with any plugin manager able to run `build.lua` upon installation and update.

-Just add `hexedtech/codemp-nvim` in your plugin spec.
+Just add `hexedtech/codemp-nvim` to your plugin spec.

+If you're using [`lazy.nvim`](https://github.com/folke/lazy.nvim), everything will be configured automatically!

+If you're using something else to load `codemp-nvim`, you need to also do the following:
+ * run `build.lua` during installation and every update
+ * invoke `require('codemp-nvim').setup({ ... })` after loading, pass your config

 Note that the native codemp lua library will be downloaded automatically on each update.